-In May 2019, a new Swedish folk music band will see the light of day.
+In May 2019, a new Swedish folk music band saw the light of day.

-Breda gatan are releasing their debut album.
+Breda gatan released their debut album in May 2019.
 But there are no tenderfoots hitting the road this summer; the quartet consists of four strong personalities with poignant radiance.
 Here they come together to perform songs full of humour, melancholy and with the storyline in focus.

 Behind the name Breda gatan are folk singers Emma Härdelin and Johanna Bölja Hertzberg, fiddle player Kjell-Erik Eriksson, and Ola Hertzberg on nyckelharpa (keyed fiddle), so you can count on gorgeous singing and intimate interaction.